Stamp Duty Calculator

 Standard Home Mover Rates

-When you're moving from one main residence to another and don't own any other property at the point of completion, you pay the standard residential stamp duty rates:
+When you're moving from one main residence to another and don't own any other property at the point of completion, you pay the standard residential stamp duty calculator rates:

 Standard Rates (2026)